SCRT-HQ/VaporShell/docs/glossary/New-VSEFSMountTarget.md

----
-layout: glossary
-title: New-VSEFSMountTarget
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEFSMountTarget

 ## SYNOPSIS
-Adds an AWS::EFS::MountTarget resource to the template
+Adds an AWS::EFS::MountTarget resource to the template.
+The AWS::EFS::MountTarget resource is an Amazon EFS resource that creates a mount target for an EFS file system.
+You can then mount the file system on Amazon EC2 instances or other resources by using the mount target.

 ## SYNTAX